Partial Encryption

 The Regional Patchwork

-Philadelphia exists within a complex regional radio environment.
-Transparency varies widely:
+Philadelphia sits inside a patchwork regional radio environment.
+Transparency depends entirely on jurisdiction:

 Agency/Region Status Notes